 In the 5 years since its inception Run to RED has personally touched the lives of multiplied thousands of individuals.
 There are so many stories we could never document them all.
-From 7 year old Thomas who has won his battle with cancer, to 17 year old Rashana taken out of extreme poverty in Phnom Pen, Cambodia, given an education and a future.
+From 7 year old Thomas who has won his battle with cancer, to 17 year old Rashana taken out of extreme poverty in Phnom Penh, Cambodia, given an education and a future.
 To 16 year old Pervuti rescued from sex trafficking on the Nepalese boarder and 53 year old stroke victim Maria in Nicaragua who received much needed medical treatment, Run To RED is transforming people’s lives!

 Rashana was orphaned at 5 years of age.
 Her parents divorced and when neither one of them wanted her she was abandoned.
-She was moved from the small country village in northern Cambodia and the only life she had known to live with an Aunt she had never met in the slums of Phnom Pen.
+She was moved from the small country village in northern Cambodia and the only life she had known to live with an Aunt she had never met in the slums of Phnom Penh.

 Rashana lived in extreme poverty in a small shack alongside the sewerage outlet with no hope and no future.
 One day someone told her aunt about Transform Cambodia, a partner with Run To RED.
-Transform Cambodia take the most needy children from the slums of Phnom Pen and give them a chance at a brighter future.
+Transform Cambodia take the most needy children from the slums of Phnom Penh and give them a chance at a brighter future.
 Rashana was accepted by Transform Cambodia and life as she knew it was about to change.

 Transform Cambodia gave Rashana food, clothing and access to an education.
 The teachers at Transform Cambodia encouraged Rashana to dream big, to believe that she could do anything.
 They told her she was a champion and that she would be a leader in Cambodia’s future.
 Rashana believed her teachers and became an outstanding student.